zipurman/oVIRT_Simple_Backup/server/installer/README.md

 #### Scheduling Backups

-*  In the WebUI, open Settings and confirm the email address and retention
+*  In simpleBackup, open Settings and confirm the email address and retention
-*  In the WebUI, open Scheduled Backups and select the VMs you want to backup on the schedule and click SAVE
+*  In simpleBackup, open Scheduled Backups and select the VMs you want to backup on the schedule and click SAVE
-*  Add a cronjob as follows (to run every 5 minutes - will check backup scheduled times within 6 minute buffer time.
+*  Add a cronjob to the simpleBackup VM as follows (to run every 5 minutes - will check backup scheduled times within 6 minute buffer time.
 So a backup scheduled in the UI for 8:30 will fire any where between 8:30 and 8:35):
 ```bash
 */5 * * * * www-data php /var/www/html/automatedbackup.php >/dev/null 2>&1
 ```